-New Relic Infrastructure provides a software development kit (SDK) for creating an Infrastructure integration that reports custom host and server data, including metric, event, and inventory (system state) data.
+New Relic Infrastructure provides a software development kit (SDK) for creating an Infrastructure integration that reports custom data from hosts or services.
 That data can then be found in New Relic Infrastructure and in New Relic Insights.

 Data from custom on-host integrations is available only with Infrastructure Pro.
 For more subscription details, see the Infrastructure product page.

 What is an Infrastructure integration?